 Supplementary readings will be posted on Moodle.
 These supplementary readings are referred to by the author's surname in the schedule below.
 Supplementary readings are likely to be the basis of class discussion.
-Your Moodle enrollment key is diagnosticF18, which is case-sensitive.
+Your Moodle enrollment key is diagnosticS19, which is case-sensitive (note the capital S).